Macacoazul01/month_picker_dialog/README.md

 `selectableMonthPredicate` lets you control enabled months just like the official selectableDayPredicate.

+`monthStylePredicate` and `yearStylePredicate` properties allow passing a different style for each month or year.

 `capitalizeFirstLetter` lets you control if your months names are capitalized or not.

 `headerColor` lets you control the calendar header color.